rawatDits/node-rest-boilerplate/README.md

 # node-rest-boilerplate
-boilerplate of node rest api with typescript &amp; Classes
+Boilerplate of node rest api with typescript &amp; Classes